mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 You should see a return output of the form `x.y.z`.

-### 3. OpenAI API KEY

-Use of Vizro-AI requires an API key for the OpenAI large language model.
-Refer to the [API set-up user guide](../user-guides/api-setup.md) for information about how to get set up.

-### 4. Ask your first question using Vizro-AI
+### 3. Ask your first question using Vizro-AI

-For your first visualization, we will create a chart illustrating the GDP of various continents while including a reference line for the average.
+We will create a chart to illustrate the GDP of various continents while including a reference line for the average.

 Let's go through the code step-by-step to understand how to use Vizro-AI.
 First, we create `pandas` DataFrame using the gapminder data from `plotly express`.
 Next, we instantiate `VizroAI` to call the `plot()` method to generate your visualization.